 Thanks to Minerva, we have this national treasure where we can disconnect from the chaos of our busy lives to unwind and relax amongst the stark beauty and unique desert trees.

 It’s not just the Joshua Trees to love here but junipers, scrub oaks, Mojave yuccas, and prickly pear cactus, one of our favorites from Big Bend National Park.

 One of the interesting Joshua Tree facts is that it isn’t really a tree, but a species of yucca!
 They can grow over 40 feet tall at the leisurely rate of an inch a year – typical of a desert plant.

 In February through April it blooms clusters of cream-colored flowers.
 We just missed it!

-It’s also home to a wide variety of animals such as ground squirrels, woodpeckers hawks, and ravens.
+It’s also home to a wide variety of animals such as ground squirrels, bighorn sheep, woodpeckers hawks, ravens and desert tortoises.

-We saw a couple of jack rabbits and ground squirrels in our visit.
+We saw a couple of jackrabbits and ground squirrels during our visit.

 It’s only in the Mojave Desert section of the park (the northwest section) where you’ll see most of the Joshua trees.

 The south is dominated by the flora and fauna of the Colorado Desert which has lower elevations.
 Here is where you’ll find cholla, creosote, and ocotillo.